Romina Falconi: Independent works

 After her experience in the showtime, in 2014 Falconi published her first independent Ep's, produced by JLe Management, named "Certi sogni si fanno", containing her most successful single, "Il mio prossimo amore".
 In the same year Falconi restart the collaboration with Immanuel Casto, airing new singles like "Sognando Cracovia" and "Eyeliner", ironic and grotesque ballads about greed, extreme sex and transgender people.
-While "Sognando Cracovia" is a taunting ballad joking about a double-dealer, polish carer and her customed old man, "Eyeliner" is the first Casto featuring in a song totally written by Romina, in which are included strong autobiographical contents, related to her youth and an important friendship with Giò, a transsexual woman.
+While "Sognando Cracovia" is a taunting ballad joking about a double-dealer, polish carer and her customised old man, "Eyeliner" is the first Casto featuring in a song totally written by Romina, in which are included strong autobiographical contents, related to her youth and an important friendship with Giò, a transsexual woman.
 The videoclip is a sort of dreamlike and tragic suburb noir, inspired by T.S.
 Eliot.

 Falconi's next EPs are named "Attraverso" and "Un filo d'odio".
-From these works went released singles "Attraverso" and "Maniaca", and videoclips for the same songs and "Eyeliner".
-Other videoclips went previously released also for "Sotto il cielo di Roma" and "Il mio prossimo amore", all directed by Luca Tartaglia.
+From these works were released singles "Attraverso" and "Maniaca", and videoclips for the same songs and "Eyeliner".
+Other videoclips were previously released also for "Sotto il cielo di Roma" and "Il mio prossimo amore", all directed by Luca Tartaglia.

 During 2015 they made the Sognando Cracovia Tour.
 In the same year Falconi and Casto also tried to compete at Sanremo, introducing their song "Finché morte non ci separi", an outrageous collaboration with Conchita Wurst, but they went rejected by host Carlo Conti.
-The song was probably considered too much eccentric and irritating to be included into a neomelodic competition.
+The song was probably considered too eccentric and irritating to be included in a neomelodic competition.

 On 16 October 2015 Falconi aired the video clip for "Playboy", one of the five unreleased tracks for her debut album, which recollect her three 2014 EPs: "Certi sogni si fanno attraverso un filo d'odio", announced for 6 November.
 On 30 October Falconi published the first single from the album, "Anima", the first Romina's radio promoted song.

-In June 2016 Falconi and Casto aired their fifth collaboration, the Gay Village official theme, "Who is afraid of Gender?", for the first time with English lyrics.
-The song is an invitation to express themselves, while the official video is a choreographical carnival includes guest appearances by Vladimir Luxuria and Eva Grimaldi, with scorns to Mario Adinolfi and Sentinelle In Piedi (literally Stand Up Sentinels), two of the most popular homophobic proponent in Italy.
+In June 2016, Falconi and Casto aired their fifth collaboration, the Gay Village official theme, "Who is afraid of Gender?", for the first time with English lyrics.
+The song is an invitation to express themselves, while the official video is a choreographic carnival that includes guest appearances by Vladimir Luxuria and Eva Grimaldi, with scorns to Mario Adinolfi and Sentinelle In Piedi (literally Stand Up Sentinels), two of the most popular homophobic proponents in Italy.

 Other works

-In 2015 Falconi makes a featuring in Bikinirama's debut album's song Non ti sento, with Federico Zampaglione.
+In 2015, Falconi made a feature in Bikinirama's debut album's song Non ti sento, with Federico Zampaglione.

-In 2016 she takes part at the web show Citofonare Passoni, conducted by Diego Passoni.
-In the same year she performs Maga Romina in Piero Chiambretti's Grand Hotel Chiambretti.
-In may she hosts the second edition of Cromatica, a three days long queer festival, with performances offered by many italians lgbtq chorus, including actress Lella Costa as guest.
+In 2016, she took part in the web show Citofonare Passoni, conducted by Diego Passoni.
+In the same year, she performed Maga Romina in Piero Chiambretti's Grand Hotel Chiambretti.
+In May, she hosted the second edition of Cromatica, a three-day-long queer festival, with performances offered by many italians lgbtq chorus, including actress Lella Costa as a guest.